 Years later when I was ready to write, I retrieved hundreds of scraps of paper from that shoe box, categorized them, and put them into piles.
 When I was done, three distinct stories had emerged.

 My first novel, The Coach House, was released in 2012.
 Says book reviewer, Mary Crocco, "The Coach House is a superbly written book, in my opinion.
 It will leave the reader thinking about relationships, adversity, independence and growth, and prejudices.
 It’s always nice to finish a good book with something to think about."

 Here’s my elevator speech:

-My second novel, "Daughters," is a sequel to the first one.
-This book, too, is getting mostly five-star reviews on Amazon.
+My second novel, Daughters, is a sequel to the first one.
 In this book, Marie faces her ethnicity head-on and starts a new life, her greatest inspiration coming from an unlikely source.

-Before I started writing books, I never gave much thought to writing a book review on Amazon, even if that's where I purchased the book.
+Before I started writing books, I hadn't given much thought to writing a book review on Amazon, even if that's where I purchased the book.
 Who cared what I thought?
 Now that I’m an author, I’m here to tell you those reader reviews are very important for future sales and rankings within Amazon.

 So if you like an author's book, please take a few minutes to write a review.
 It doesn’t have to be very long--just a few well-thought-out sentences can make a world of difference for a book’s success.

 Website keywords: new author advice, writing advice, aspiring writers, self-publishing, indie authors, book promotion, book marketing, indie author book awards, Chicago authors